bright0415/test0621Rep/README.md

 # test0621Rep
-A test repository created on June 21
+A test repository which was created on June 21